Should You Bandage a Cut or Sore or Let It Air Out?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Most wound treatments or coverings promote a moist — but not overly wet — wound surface.
-For example, we apply a topical antibiotic ointment to a scrape or small cut, and then cover it with gauze or a bandage.
+For example, healthcare professionals usually apply a topical antibiotic ointment to a scrape or small cut, and then cover it with gauze or a bandage.

 This keeps new skin and other cells alive.
-It also helps protect the area from dirt, germs and further injury.
-It also may feel more comfortable than leaving a wound open.
+It also helps protect the area from dirt, germs and further injury and may feel more comfortable than leaving a wound open.

 But as is true for most of medicine, there are exceptions.
 Small dry, scabs from minor cuts and scrapes can be left uncovered.
 Also, pressure ulcers on the heels can often be left open to dry.